 But be thankful for that discipline.
 Do you remember the verse about God’s loving discipline?

-“…for whom the Lord loves, He disciplines and chastises every son (and daughter) whom He loves.”
+or whom the Lord loves, he disciplines and chastises every son whom he receives.”

 Hebrews 12:6 (WEB)